 As the corrosion process progresses, the electrolyte may change due to materials dissolving in or precipitating from the solution.
 Additionally, corrosion products might tend to build up on certain areas of the metal.
 These corrosion products do not occupy the same position in the galvanic series as the metallic component of their constituent element.

 As time goes by, there may be a change in the location of relatively cathodic and anodic areas and previously uncorroded areas of the metal are attacked and corroded.
 As the below figure indicates, this eventually will result in the uniform corrosion of the area.
+The rate at which metals corrode is controlled by factors such as the electrical potential and resistance between anodic and cathodic areas, pH of the electrolyte, temperature and humidity.

 How Zinc Protects Steel from Corrosion